-Silicon Valley Polytechnic Institute is a private institution and that it is approved to operate by the Bureau for Private Postsecondary Education (BPPE).
+Silicon Valley Polytechnic Institute, Inc. is a private institution, and it is approved to operate by the Bureau for Private Postsecondary Education (BPPE), and that approval means compliance with state standards as set forth in the CEC and 5, CCR.
 Any questions a student may have regarding this catalog that has not been answered by the institution may be directed to the Bureau for Private Postsecondary Education at: